Lawyer Ethics and the Internet

 - Researching jurors, parties, witnesses and judges via social media

-- Blogging or sending newsletters/law updates to clients
+- Ethical issues when blogging or sending newsletters/law updates to clients

 - Trends in texting, confidentiality, and discoverability